Mostly true stories of joy, enlightenment, and just one damned thing after another.

 "Oh, you know--ordinary life," I said.
 "It isn't always easy, is it?
 Who can say why, really?
 It could be that the path deviates sometimes from the dotted line connecting A with B. Or it could be that the Fate sisters, those Great Aunts of the Universe, are busy dropping banana skins in our path.
 I lean toward the second line of thought, don't you?"

-"Well," she said, "if it means anything to you, I have all the confidence in the world that you will get the new issue of the Happy Cats newsletter published today.
+"Well," she said, "if it means anything to you, I have all the confidence in the world that you will get the latest issue of the Happy Cats newsletter published today.
 You are the Genome, descendent of Ortho Gherardini, and when you make up your mind, look out Princess Amy."

 "Besides," the Wonder said, "you have people who depend on you.
 Big and small people.
 Some of the littlest ones are the most important."

-She smiled at the cats gathering round me now that she'd placed the bottle of treats in my hand.
+She smiled at the cats gathering around me now that she'd placed the bottle of treats in my hand.
 They were all there.
 Ben, Sagi, and Uma were at my feet.
 Abbie Hoffman was sitting high atop the cat tree and, Eddy the kitten, was walking about as a roaring lion seeking whom he may devour.

 "Not at all."